-- ➤ Please make every effort to be seated and prepared for class by 8:14.
-Attendance will be taken before each class. - ➤ Participation is welcomed in the form of in-class questions or comments, but all students are expected to give evidence of participation in Moodle Discussion forums, in-person or Zoom meetings, etc. These participation markers will be documented through the semester. - > Students lose 1 mark for every absence.
+- Please make every effort to be seated and prepared for class by 8:14.
+Attendance will be taken before each class. - Participation is welcomed in the form of in-class questions or comments, but all students are expected to give evidence of participation in Moodle Discussion forums, in-person or Zoom meetings, etc. These participation markers will be documented through the semester. - Students lose 1 mark for every absence.
 Two 'lates' is equivalent to one absence.
 Students who repeatedly abbreviate class attendance (e.g., arrive late, depart early, etc.) may also be deemed absent.
-Students who feel the need to put their heads down for nap-time in class are demonstrably absent. - > Students whose 'attendance' is perfect but whose quality of engagement is negligible should anticipate nothing better than C (6.5 out of 10) for this portion of their grade. - When a student has missed 12 classes the Registrar's office will be notified and a failing grade will be immediately entered in the student's portal.
+Students who feel the need to put their heads down for nap-time in class are demonstrably absent. - Students whose 'attendance' is perfect but whose quality of engagement is negligible should anticipate nothing better than C (6.5 out of 10) for this portion of their grade. - When a student has missed 12 classes the Registrar's office will be notified and a failing grade will be immediately entered in the student's portal.
 He or she will not be permitted to write the Final Exam.

-2. First Writing Assignment
+2. First Writing Assignment (1200-1400 words)

-- Due: THURSDAY, OCTOBER 5 @ 8:14 AM before class (electronic and paper submissions) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
-Papers will be submitted to "Turnitin" for originality assessment.
-Personal privacy is protected.
+- > Due: OCTOBER 6 before class (electronic and paper submissions) - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+Papers will be submitted by the Instructor to "Turnitin" for originality assessment.
+Personal privacy is protected. - Students may be required to meet with the professor to discuss the content of the assignment before a final grade is attributed.
+Failures to meet in a timely fashion and failures to orally substantiate one's writing may result in a reduced or failing grade for the assignment. - Students must submit this assignment to be eligible to write the Final Exam.